allen-cell-animated/medyan/projects/VC15/readme.md

 ## Usage:
 + Configure BOOST library absolute path in `AdditionalIncludeDirectories` in MEDYAN/MEDYAN.vcxproj
++ For debugging in VS, you need to configure the command line arguments in project MEDYAN's property configuration.
 + Load MEDYAN.sln to compile and debug.

 ## When new directories are added: